Slrosales/HandCursor/README.md

 # Commands

-In the following table, some gestures and the function they perform are shown.
+In the following table, some default gestures and the function they perform are shown.
 It should be noted that in the code, the fingers of a hand are stored in a list of 5 spaces, where:
 - 1: Finger up
 - 0: Finger down
 - List positions are for: